HarshHarwani/Apriori-Implementation/README.md

 # Apriori-Implementation
-Apriori Implementation for generating frequent item data sets
+Apriori Implementation for generating frequent items and  Association Rules from Frequent Itemsets